agnesoft/adev/projects/abuild/high_level_design.md

 1. There is no way for individual translation units to communicate with each other or to share data.
 To work around this issue the preprocessor is used.
 During preprocessing of a source file we embed a different shared file (traditionally called "header") into each translation unit that needs to share the same data.
 The headers contain mainly declarations of symbols that are shared and used between the translation units (finding these symbols' definitions is the job of the linker).
 There are many issues with this workaround but until C++20 modules there was literally no other way.

 2. It is possible to enable/disable sections of the code using preprocessor.
 Compilation of every translation unit is entirely independent so even though the headers are "shared" they may be percieved differently in different translation units.
-Produced binary object files might therefore have different notion of the symbols from the header file than others even though the code was "the same".
+Produced binary object files might therefore have a different notion of the symbols from the header file than others even though the code was "the same".

 3. Different compiler settings can be used to compile each and every translation unit.
 This means that the produced binary object files can be incompatible with each other on the binary level due to differing settings.
 These are called [ABI (Application Binary Interface)](https://en.wikipedia.org/wiki/Application_binary_interface) breaks and include for example calling conventions, name mangling, exception settings etc. The linker has only very limited ways of detecting these incompatibilities and thus might produce crashing binary that is very hard to debug.
 The only way to guarantee the binary compatibility is to use the very same compiler settings for all translation units that are to be linked together into a final binary.

 4. Dependencies are specified multiple times.
 Once in the code when we include a header or import a module.
 Then during compilation when we need to supply locations of the headers and module interfaces.
 And finally during linking we need to supply the libraries (or other object files) that contain the symbols used via these headers and modules.

-Authoring calls to the compiler for every source file and then the linker call for every output binary is tedious, error prone and hard to maintain.
+Authoring calls to the compiler for every source file and then the linker call for every output binary is tedious, error-prone and hard to maintain.
 Especially when targeting multiple compilers and platforms and their combinations.
 Using third party dependencies is also a significant challenge.
-Using a compiler toolchain directly is thus not feasible but for a simplest of projects.
+Using a compiler toolchain directly is thus not feasible but for the simplest of projects.

 ## Requirements